How To Use The Kit

 (I don’t know why, but the birds on a wire make me happy. :) )

 These are the files you’ll use with your cutter (Silhouette, Cricut, Wishblade, Pazzles, etc.) to cut your cardstock pieces and layer with the pieces above in your 7gypsies tray.

 All these pieces–which are sized and trimmed perfectly for the tray–are separated into the appropriate cardstock colors.
-This is how you will see the two files when you pull them up into your cutting software (no color though).
+This is how you will see it when you pull it up (no color though) into your cutting software.
 All you need to do is Ungroup/Break the image and/or move the unneeded shapes out of the cutting area and cut.

 Some of the other software programs, like MTC or SCAL, may adjust the size of the image when importing.
 If this occurs, resize it proportionally.
-The first file has a width of 7.23″and the second file has a width of 7.87″.
+Both files have a width of 7.5″.

-Here’s a few more project tips (also refer to yesterday’s post for ‘how to’ tips):
+Here’s a few more project tips (also refer to Saturday’s post for ‘how to’ tips):

 - Use a photo paper or presentation paper to print your printables at home.
 I like using Epson Ultra Premium Photo Paper (Matte or Lustre) or Epson Premium Presentation Paper (Matte).
 Or, take it to your local photo devleoper.